 Double-outlet right ventricle

-Too much blood flow may then be delivered through the pulmonary artery to the lungs, causing heart failure and poor growth over time.
-In other cases, blood flow through the pulmonary artery may be reduced, which can cause your child's skin to turn a bluish color (cyanosis).
+If too much blood flows through the pulmonary artery to the lungs, it can cause heart failure and poor growth over time.
+In other cases, blood flow through the pulmonary artery may be reduced, which can cause your child's skin to turn a bluish color.

-Your child will need surgery to correct this defect and any associated defects.
-Some children will require surgery in the first few days after birth, and others may have surgery at a few months of age.
+Some children will need surgery within the first few days of birth to correct the heart defect.
+Others may have surgery at a few months of age.

 Several types of surgery may be performed, depending on the specific heart defect and any associated defects.